MariaACross/R-Analysis/README.md

 # R-Analysis

-This Repository contains all my Analytical porjects done in R
+This Repository contains all my Analytical Projects done in R